PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 executed TFLite artifact is unchanged.
 Positive production ownership is not claimed; the focused synthetic cases are the semantic authority.

-The next Conv/Pool output passthrough helper remains central and is only characterized in this branch checkpoint.
+The Conv/Pool output passthrough helper is now mechanically extracted.
 FastestDet, HumanSeg, OSNet, and inference_ops15 each reached its single production position with a zero rewrite result.
-Their sequential conversion-only runs completed in 0.789, 0.513, 1.239, and 0.764 seconds respectively, and every process-tree SWAP monitor reported zero.
-The moved positive fixture and compact focused corpus are the current semantic authority; positive production ownership is not claimed.
+Their characterization runs completed in 0.789, 0.513, 1.239, and 0.764 seconds respectively, and every process-tree SWAP monitor reported zero.
+The extraction-specific FastestDet pre/post runs completed in 0.788 and 0.807 seconds with zero SWAP and byte- identical float32, float16, tensor-correspondence, schema, and generated-schema artifacts.
+Positive production ownership is not claimed; the focused synthetic corpus is the semantic authority.

 The characterization exposed one pre-existing atomicity defect: the helper rewired its elementwise root before rejecting a non-rank-four external runtime